Diversity Makes a Difference

 Diversity can be somewhat of a buzzword among both college admissions officers and students.
 For the purposes of producing diversity scores, College Factual defines diversity as the most plurality.
 Schools that rank high in diversity metrics are those with the greatest variety in ethnicity, gender, age, and geographic location of origin.

 Get Started Learning About Diversity at Aspen University, and how it is Similar to Other Schools in the Nation.

-Explore Ethnic Diversity at Aspen University
+Explore Racial Diversity at Aspen University

-Are you seeking a campus with a fairly balanced mix of males to females?
+Do you prefer a college campus with an equal mix of males to females?

-This university is ranked at #1,450 in male to female diversity nationwide.
-The undergraduate population is comprised of 89 males and 142 females.
+This university is ranked at #3,326 in male to female diversity nationwide.
+The undergraduate population is comprised of 482 males and 2,907 females.

 Explore Male/Female Diversity at Aspen University

 If available, the chart below will include the male to female ratio among Aspen University's undergraduate students.

 The male to female ratio at Aspen University is poor compared to the national average.

 If available, the chart below will include the male to female ratio among Aspen University's faculty.